Polar degree and vanishing cycles: Abstract

 \section{Abstract}

-We prove that the polar degree of an arbitrarily singular projective hypersurface $V$ can be decomposed as a sum of non-negative numbers which represent local vanishing cycles of two different types, namely related to ``special points'' of $V$, or related to ``non-generic polar curves''.
-We use on the one hand a non-generic slicing strategy which extends Huh's method, and on the other hand the study of the vanishing cycles of affine functions.
-We derive lower bounds for the polar degree of any singular $V$.
+We prove that the polar degree of an arbitrarily singular projective hypersurface can be decomposed as a sum of non-negative numbers which quantify local vanishing cycles of two different types.
+This yields lower bounds for the polar degree of any singular projective hypersurface.